How to Use Pocket Screws

 Step 1: Drill the pocket screw hole

+Tighten the stop collar onto the shank of the stepped drill bit.
+Leave a 1/8-in. space between the tip of the bit and the built-in stop on the end of the pocket hole jig.
 Pocket screw jigs are ready to go right from the package.
 All you have to do is slide the stop collar over the bit, adjust the bit depth and tighten the collar (Photo 1).
 The jig is initially set up for joining 3/4-in. material with 1-1/4 in. screws.
-Add the plastic spacer included with the Kreg Rocket and use 2-1/2 in. long pocket screws to join 1-1/2 in. thick material like 2x4s.
-To join 1/2-in. thick material, reverse the stop on the front of the jig (refer to the instructions included with the jig) and use 1-in. long screws.
+Add the plastic spacer included with the Kreg Screws Rocket and use 2-1/2 in. long pocket screws to join 1-1/2 in. thick material like 2x4s.
+To join 1/2-in. thick material, reverse the stop on the front of the jig (refer to the instructions included with the kreg pocket hole jig) and use 1-in. long screws.

 Photo 3 shows how to mount the jig and drill holes.
 Put the bit in the guide before you start the drill.
 Let the bit come to full speed before you push it into the wood.
 Withdraw the bit once or twice to eject shavings.
 It keeps the bit cooler and makes hole drilling easier.